 I stayed at the temple until 6:30am and left the property soon after all the local tourists started arriving and quickly filling all three tiers of the Buddhist temple.
 But, before leaving, I was treated to a traditional Javanese breakfast at the hotel.

 What a wonderful way to start my first day exploring the city of Yogyakarta!
 Getting up early certainly pays off when traveling.

 You can book a Borobudur tour online through Viator Travel or Get Your Guide.
 My favourite is the private day tour of Borobudur and Prambanam Temples from Yogyakarta online with Viator.

 You might also like to consider diving in Indonesia.

 Travel insurance is so important as it will help you with emergencies and unexpected costs on your trip.
 Make sure that you declare any pre-existing health conditions so that you are covered for those.
 Check your cover for accidents and medical care and also lost baggage or getting things stolen.
 Remember to report as soon as something goes wrong on your trip because some travel insurance companies require you to report something that you want to claim for within 24 hours.
 Read the fine print carefully when you sign up.
 I always recommend World Nomads.
 You can get a free quote here:

 Born and raised in the Basque region of Spain, Maider relocated to the United States in 2010 to pursue her dream of establishing a career in the communications field.
 An avid traveler, she has visited over 30 countries in the past decade alone and has recently started sharing her experiences through her Spanish-written blog www.packandclick.com.
 She can also be found on Instagram where she posts daily pictures of her trips around the world.

-If you enjoyed Maider’s article, you might like to read her article on A Pilgrimage to the birth place of Krishna.
+If you enjoyed Maider’s article on Borobudur Indonesia, you might like to read her article on A Pilgrimage to the birth place of Krishna.